coda/packs-sdk/README.md

 The combination of `fromKey` and `excludeExtraneous` should generally mean that you needn't write any custom code to remove or remap fields to make an API object conform to your desired schema.

+### Formula Namespaces

+When defining the formulas included in your pack, you must place them in a **namespace**.
+When users invoke your formula in the Coda UI (or you invoke them when testing your pack) the formula will be prefixed by its namespace.

+The namespace exists so that formulas can be nicely grouped together by the pack they originated from, to make it easier to work with docs that have lots of formulas and avoid collisions when multiple unrelated packs may define formulas with the same name.
+Generally, the name of your namespace can just be the name of your pack (without any spaces or punctuation).

+So if you're writing a pack that integrates with Slack, you'd probably want to choose `Slack` as your formula namespace.
+If you wrote a formula that sends a Slack message, you would invoke that formula using `Slack::SendMessage(...)`.
+When users are writing formulas in their docs, they can type `slack` and autocomplete will show them all of the formulas in the `Slack` namespace.
+If the user also used the Gmail pack and that pack also defined a `SendMessage` formula, it would be easy for the user to differentiate between the two because they have separate and clear namespaces: `Slack::SendMessage` vs `Gmail::SendMessage`.

+While the structure of a pack definition allows you to specify multiple namespaces (since formula definitions are a dictionary mapping a namespace to a list of formulas) the SDK currently only allows you one namespace per pack.
+This may change in the future.

+While sync tables are implemented using formulas, sync formulas do not have a namespace, since these formulas are not called directly by users and are not exposed to users.
+As a pack author, you only need to be aware of this because when you use `coda execute` to run one of your syncs, you needn't prefix your sync table name with a namespace.

+### Metadata Formulas

+While **formulas** and **sync tables** are the backbone of your pack, sometimes you will want or need to provide **metadata formulas** to help with the usability of your pack.

+For example, if your pack uses authentication, you should provide a `getConnectionName` metadata formula, which should return a user-friendly label for the credentials the user has provided.
+If the user provides your pack with an API key, you can implement a `getConnectionName` formula that hits your API's `/whoami` endpoint to get the name of the account that the API token belongs to and returns that name.
+Coda will display that name in the UI to help the user understand which underlying account(s) they're using with your pack.

+Another common use of metadata formulas is for **parameter autocomplete**.
+You may define a formula parameter that should only accept a specific set of enumerated values.
+Suppose that your formula accepts a `country` parameter that should only be one of the 20 country codes that your API supports.
+You would probably want to include an `autocomplete` option in your parameter definition, which would be a metadata formula that returns those 20 valid values.
+The user would be able to select value from a dropdown instead of having to type a value directly.
+Your autocomplete formula can either return static values directly (in which chase the `makeSimpleAutocompleteMetadataFormula` helper should make this trivial to write) but it can also use the fetcher to request values from an API.

+A metadata formula is structurally similar to a regular pack formula, in that it is given an `ExecutionContext` and may make fetcher requests.

+For parameter autocomplete metadata formulas, a `search` string is passed, indicating a full or partial search query that the user has entered.
+An autocomplete formula will be passed a `formulaContext` argument, which consists of key-value pairs representing any other parameters the user has already selecting when configuring their formula or sync.
+For example, your formula may accept parameters for both a country and a state/province.
+The state/province options offered will depend on which country was selected, so your metadata formula invocation for the state/province parameter will want to look at the `formulaContext` to see which country has been selected.

 ### Execution Environment

 Coda packs execute on the server side in a special isolated node environment.
 They do not execute in the browser